FamryAmri/gdps-node/README.md

 # gdps-node
-GDPS based on gdps cvolton (php), this gdps also based on js language.  also database use sqlite3 which means can fast, secure than mysql, etc.
+GDPS based on gdps cvolton (php), this gdps also based on js language.

 ## How to use
 Simply start with this code.